LastZhabka/vllm-/vllm/separated_encode/README.md

 Since the complete request is not transfered from encode instance to prefill instance.
 This methods determines are using only the request's metadata.

-The manager also includes a `deallocate(self, req_id: str, input_id, encoder_cache_size)`method for encode instance to release cache space in encoder scheduler, we need this method because the encoder instance finishes request before encoder cache transfer.
+The manager also includes a `deallocate(self, req_id: str, input_id, num_encoder_tokens)` method for encode instance to release cache space in encoder scheduler, we need this method because the encoder instance finishes request before encoder cache transfer.

 ### EncoderCachePreallocator
 **Files:** `vllm/separated_encode/sched/encoder_cache_preallocator.py`